 Although the original 1960s version of Star Trek only lasted for three seasons, it became a massive cult classic in syndicated reruns in the 1970s.
 Coupled with the popularity of the films made in the series as well, Gene Roddenberry was asked in the mid-’80s to develop a spin-off series for first-run syndication, and Star Trek: The Next Generation was born, with the new series set in the 24th century instead of the 23rd century of the original series.

 As someone who got to rediscover a lot of the 1980s history of Jeopardy! when the tapes came over a few years ago from the National Archives of Game Show History, Jeopardy! and Star Trek: The Next Generation both aired on KCOP in the 1980s in Los Angeles.
-Something also tells me that I’m glad show writer Mark Gaberman was glad to (finally) get this sort of a Final Jeopardy clue in—earlier in Mark’s career, he wrote a couple of episodes for this series.
+Something also tells me that I’m glad show writer Mark Gaberman was glad to (finally) get this sort of a Final Jeopardy clue in—earlier in Mark’s career, he wrote a couple of episodes for the franchise (writing Voyager episodes).

 Game Recap & Tonight’s Game Stats: